SPCX Opens June 12: The Number Every AI Investor Is Watching

 Musk's 82% voting control means public shareholders cannot influence the xAI spend level.
 You own the exposure; you do not control the risk.
 The first-day price will tell us how many institutional buyers are comfortable with that structure.

-A strong open above $150 would be the worst first-day outcome for the long-term health of the AI IPO cycle.
-It would pull forward Anthropic and OpenAI listings at elevated valuations, potentially creating a 2021-style SPAC situation where capital markets fill up with AI infrastructure companies before the revenue catches up to the multiples.
+The $129-$137 overnight range from secondary markets points toward Scenario 2 — an orderly debut near the $135 IPO price.
+This is the best structural outcome for the long-term health of the AI IPO cycle.
+A strong open above $150 would pull forward Anthropic and OpenAI listings at elevated valuations, potentially creating a 2021-style SPAC situation where capital markets fill up with AI infrastructure companies before revenue catches up to the multiples.

 The developers who matter most to this story are the ones using Starlink for edge AI infrastructure and the ones building on AWS, Azure, and Google Cloud who will see new regional capacity come online as hyperscaler capital flows continue.
 SPCX's trading price today does not change the fundamentals of cloud infrastructure.
 It changes the cost of capital for building more of it.